 MANAGEMENT DISCUSSION AND ANALYSIS

-Pursuant to Regulation 34 of the Listing Regulations Management Discussion andAnalysis containing information inter-alia on industry trends your companysperformance future outlook opportunities and threats for the year ended March 31 2021 is providedin a separate section forming integral part of this Annual Report.
+Pursuant to Regulation 34 of the Listing Regulations Management Discussion andAnalysis containing Information inter-alia on industry trends your Company's performancefuture outlook opportunities and threats for the year ended March 31 2021 is providedin a separate section forming integral part of this Annual Report.

 BUSINESS RESPONSIBILITY REPORT